jeffreykegler/old_kollos/notes/misc/loup2.md

 * Second, the processing for each symbol popped from the "work stack" is constant (`O(42)`).

+* The time is taken either in the symbol loop, or as overhead.
+    Some of the pre-processing is also linear in the symbol count.

 *   The overall cost of this algorithm is
     ```
     o + c*s,